Mainman002/Linux-OpenTabletUI/README.md

-# Digital-Graphics-Tablet-Gui
+# OpenTabletUI
-A Graphics Tablet Settings UI for Linux using xsetwacom commands
+(A Godot v2.1.3 app to adjust graphics tablet settings in Linux using xsetwacom commands.)

 ( Screenshots are at the bottom of this Readme file )